 Trim two skinless boneless chicken breast of any visible fat.

-Add one 14 oz can tomato sauce, 14 oz can black beans rinsed, 10.5 oz can of RoTel, one teaspoon chili powder, ½ teaspoon garlic powder, ½ teaspoon salt, ¼ teaspoon pepper and 1 cup dry pasta (uncooked) to a smaller crock pot.
+Add one 14 oz can tomato sauce, 14 oz can black beans rinsed, 10.5 oz can of RoTel, 1 teaspoon chili powder, ½ teaspoon garlic powder, ½ teaspoon salt, ¼ teaspoon pepper and 1 cup dry pasta (uncooked) to a smaller crock pot.
 Here I use my 3.5 qt pot.
 Mix well.

 Add two trimmed skinless boneless chicken breasts.
 Push down into the liquid until covered.

 Cook on low for 4 hours total.
 At 3 hours into the cooking, remove the chicken and shred.